-The manufacturer is known for being so creative in terms of craftsmanship.
-If you’re looking for a fully-featured multi-tool that is constructed with purpose in mind rather than flashiness, then this is the right multi-tool for you.
-It comes in a no-nonsense, sleek titanium color which makes carrying it around a breeze.
-The spring pliers of this multi-tool will always be easy to use, even if you’ve spent a long day on the water.
+If you’re looking for a fully-featured multi-tool that is constructed with functionality in mind rather than flashiness, then this is the right multi-tool for you.
+Don't worry, it looks great too.
+It comes in a polished titanium style color and will never rust.
+The spring pliers of this multi-tool are very grippy and will be easy to use, even if you’ve spent a long day on the water.

 3. Best for Versatility: Victorinox SwissTool Spirit Plus Ratchet

 If you love planning for fly fishing trips with friends and family, then this multi-tool is a valuable addition to your tackle box.
-The versatile multi-tool comes with a whopping 24 other tools that you’ll definitely find useful while out on the water.
+This Victorinox SwissTool Spirit Plus comes with an unbelievable 24 tools to help you while out on the water.

-Whether you’re scaling fish, cutting lines, or fixing some broken items such as fishing reels, this multi-tool makes everything very easy and quick.
-The multi-tool also has a screwdriver, wire cutter, reamer, blade, and multiple saws.
-Its sturdy build can safely fold all the tools under two metal strips and still look so nice in terms of craftsmanship.
+Whether you’re scaling fish, cutting lines, or fixing some broken fishing reels or artificial lures, this multi-tool will help you do it better.
+The multi-tool also has a screwdriver, wire cutter, reamer, sharp blade, and multiple saws.
+The craftsmanship is impressive and the design is classic Victorinox.

 - Lanyard Hole